11′09″01 September 11: "Japan"

 Japan, August 1945.
 Yoichi, a soldier returned from the front with post-traumatic disorder, behaves like a snake, to the dismay of his parents and his wife.
 His family tries to convince him to return to the "human" state, but without success.
 The other villagers begin to look at them with suspicion and fear, but this does not prevent Yoichi's wife from having an extra-marital relationship.

 While the wife and her lover talk about the traumatic experiences that the soldier must have suffered, of the new type of bomb used in the bombing of Hiroshima and the forthcoming end of the war, the situation worsens: Yoichi swallows a mouse under the horrified eyes of his mother, who decides to chase him away.
 In the following days, the villagers suffer the loss of various animals and everyone blames the mad soldier.
 It is thus decided to organize a search operation to find it, but without success.
 Meanwhile, a flashback clarifies the reason for the soldier's behavior: hiding behind a boulder after a violent battle, Yoichi is beaten by a fellow soldier who asks him why he does not take part in this "holy war".

 During the hunt, Yoichi's wife accidentally finds her husband drinking water from a river and asks him "do you dislike being a man so much?"
-Yoichi, in response, crawls away ignoring his wife.
+Yoichi, in response, crawls into the water and swims away ignoring the screams of his wife.
 Finally, a snake is shown above a river stone, while the inscription in Japanese "Holy wars do not exist" appears.